awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `Tags`  <a name="cfn-batch-computeenvironment-computeresources-tags"></a>
 Key\-value pair tags to be applied to instances that are launched in the compute environment\.
 For AWS Batch, these take the form of `"String1": "String2"`, where `String1` is the tag key and `String2` is the tag value—for example, `{ "Name": "AWS Batch Instance - C4OnDemand" }`\.
+Note: these tags are not propagated from the enclosing stack, thus they need to be specified here explicitly.
  *Required*: No
 *Type*: JSON object
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)